visipedia/iwildcam_comp/readme.md

 ## Details and Evaluation

 There are a total 106,428 training images from 65 different camera locations and 12,719 validation images from 10 new locations not seen at training time.
 The test set contains 124,040 images from 65 locations that are not present in the training or validation sets.
 The location id (`location`) is given for all images.

+The set of training classes is:

+Instead of providing an explicit set of test classes, we instead provide the classes seen in that region on iNaturalist and their associated likelihoods.
+This is reported in the file XXX.

 The evaluation metric is top-1 accuracy i.e. correctly predicting the class of each animal, or predicting "empty" if no animal is present.